 When I was on the redevelopment board for the Center City, which was the Planning Department for downtown.
 That's when I started to work on Creston, and I read the zoning document from Portland, and I was like Oh my god, you guys in San Diego are so myopic.
 You have this Byzantine zoning document that contradicts itself and nobody knows what it means and as a result nobody can build any housing and up in Portland you have this very concise, form-based zoning which is so clear to everyone that it makes it really easy to plan and develop projects, and I was trying to get [San Diego] to incorporate some of the form based on it.

-PDX: Your answer anticipates one of our next questions, which is why Portland, since you're based in San Diego.
+PDX: Your answer anticipates one of our next questions, which is why develop in Portland, since you're based in San Diego.

 So that's probably what brought me up to Portland.
 I found it very similar to Copenhagen in the weather and in the urbanism; never really raining just, drizzly kind of thing.
 Everyone bought into the urbanism - here in San Diego, everyone's complaining about how, oh my god, there's no parking!